How long can you live with Evans syndrome?

 Evans syndrome can potentially cause severe, life-threatening complications.
 Evans syndrome may occur by itself as a primary (idiopathic) disorder or in association with other autoimmune disorders or lymphoproliferative disorders as a secondary disorder.

-READ ALSO: What does IPFS replace?
+READ ALSO: What can lower IGF-1?

 Can Evans syndrome go away?